Definition

 - 8. Common attempt offenses

-An attempted crime is when people try to commit a crime but fall short of completing it.
-Prosecutors cannot charge suspects for a crime that never gets carried out.
-Instead, prosecutors charge the suspects with attempting to commit the crime.
+An attempted crime is when you try to commit a crime but fall short of completing it.
+Prosecutors cannot charge you with a crime that never gets carried out.
+Instead, prosecutors charge you with attempting to commit the crime.

-Attempt is an “inchoate” offense, which literally means a “not fully formed” crime.
-According to the Nevada Supreme Court, the legal definition of attempt has three elements:
+An attempt is an “inchoate” offense, which literally means a “not fully formed” crime.
+According to the Nevada Supreme Court, the legal definition of an attempt has three elements:

-- The defendant has the specific intent to commit a crime, and
+- You have the specific intent to commit a crime, and

-- The defendant takes direct action (“an overt act”) towards committing the crime, and
+- You take direct action (“an overt act”) towards committing the crime, and

-- The defendant fails to complete the intended crime1
+- You fail to complete the intended crime1

 There are many reasons why a planned crime may not come to pass.
 These include issues such as poor preparation, unexpected events, cold feet, and/or police intervention.